UCL/research-computing-with-cpp/session01/index.md

 ### Further Reading

-* Every C++ developer should keep reading
+* Every C++ developer should keep repeatedly reading at least:
     * [Effective C++][Meyers], Meyers
     * [More Effective C++][Meyers], Meyers
     * [Effective STL][Meyers], Meyers
     * Design Patterns (1994), Gamma, Help, Johnson and Vlassides

 ## Various Tips

 ### Practical Tips

 * If you feel like:
-    * More coding, more things go wrong
+    * With more coding, more things go wrong
     * Everything gets messy
     * Feeling that you're digging a hole
 * Then we provide:
     * Pragmatic tips as how to do this in practice
-    * In a scientific research sense
+    * Adapted for scientific research

 ### Coding tips